The Players: Rory McIlroy shares early lead after birdie burst and drop drama with Jordan Spieth

 His next shot finished short of the green and led to a double-bogey six, although McIlroy bounced back to birdie the par-five ninth - his final hole of the day - to join Schauffele on seven under.

+It had a little bit of everything," McIlroy told Sky Sports about his round.
+"I got off to a great start and my play was much improved compared to the last few weeks, which I've worked really hard on over the past three days.

-Canada's Nick Taylor is a shot back after a six-under 66, while Jason Day, Hoge and Ludvig Åberg were among the group two off the pace after carding opening-round 67s.
+Canada's Nick Taylor was a shot back after a six-under 66, while Jason Day, Hoge and Ludvig Åberg were among the group two off the pace after carding opening-round 67s.

 Watch The Players live throughout the week on Sky Sports.
 Live coverage of the second round begins on Friday from 11.30am on Sky Sports Golf.
 Stream the PGA Tour and more with NOW.